 I never thought in my wildest dreams that I could sing about being homosexual.

 I decided that night in the studio that I was going to sing about social justice.
 When I went into my adlibs, I sang things like, "from a little bitty boy" and "love me like I love you and together ain't no telling what we'll we do."
 If you notice, I didn't do any reference to shaking your tail feather or any of that stuff.
 I just closed my eyes and sang out of my heart about the journey of being sexually different in our society.
-That's what came out on the track, and ideally what made people take to it.
+That's what came out on the track, and ideally what's what made people take to it.

 When they played the track in the production department where they chose what was going to be released, they all went nuts and felt like this is gonna make it.
 The track was assigned to the disco division of Motown, and the disco guys took it to the disc jockeys.
 I would daresay that 85 to 90 percent of disc jockeys across the country were gay men, and when they heard it, it blew them away.
 Frankie Crocker in New York at the largest black station WLIB put it on the air, and of course it was controversial—it was new.
 The phones opened up, and it got a great reaction.
 So the disc jockeys really played it in those discos nightly, and it went straight up the Billboard chart because they had never had anything like it before.
 It was the first time people could hear coming through the speakers something that reflected their own lives.

-Even now, I'm shocked that it was a lasting classic.
+Even now, I'm shocked that it was lasting classic.
 I would hear things like, "I hope you don't mind that I'm heterosexual but 'Born this Way' is one of my favorite songs, and man when it used to come on in New York at Studio 54, I really used to get down because I felt like you were talking to me too!"
 People felt that they were born this way to maybe paint or dance or do something different from what their families wanted them to do.
 And they felt that my lyrics or the way I sang it encouraged them to go for their own dreams!

 10 years later, the song had a renaissance in the 80s.
 This straight disc jockey from Newark—I don't even know his name—loved my song and began to put it back on the turntables.
 Robert Gordy called me and said, "Carl I'm looking for you because they're trying to find you in New Jersey and New York and Pennsylvania.
 This song is a smash again and they want you to come!"
 I said, "Did you tell them that I'm a clergy person now and I'm doing AIDS work?"
 I wanted to make it real plain that I was still openly gay, but I was doing social justice work and the bulk of my time was spent defending people with AIDS—advocating for funding and that kind of stuff.
 He said, "Yeah, but they still want you to come."